Video Mapping Pricing: Rate Cards and Real-World Budgets

 5-year TCO = initial investment + (annual cost x 5)

-For a 300 sqm installation with 12 laser 4K projectors, the 5-year TCO typically falls between EUR 400,000 and 800,000.
-It is a substantial investment, but spread over 5 years of daily operation, the cost per day of use remains competitive compared to repeated rental.
+For a 300 sqm installation with 12 laser 4K projectors, the 5-year TCO (initial investment + 5 years of operation) is substantial.
+But spread over 5 years of daily operation, the cost per day of use remains competitive compared to repeated rental.

 Field example: The Culturespaces installations I have been involved with run several dozen projectors per venue, in daily operation.
 Equipment reliability and regular maintenance are the keys to long-term profitability.